albankora/recipes/panettone.md

 ### Method – Secondo (Fruit)

 1. Add flour to cold primo impasto; mix until elastic
-2. Add sugar gradually
+2. Add sugar gradually to primo impasto
+3. Mix butter with yolks slowly
-3. Add yolks slowly
+4. Add butter with yolks slowly to primo impasto
-4. Add honey, salt, aromatics
+5. Add honey, salt, aromatics
-5. Incorporate butter in stages
+6. Incorporate butter in stages
-6. Fold fruit **very gently** at the end
+7. Fold fruit **very gently** at the end
+8. Meanwhile, mix the fruit and the cider together
+9. Check if the dough is ready (window paning) if so, add the fruit and mix
+10. Once mixed let the dough rest for 20minutes.
+11. Shape the dough into a round boule (by coil technique).
+12. Weigh the dough to see if it will fit in the mold (this recipe makes 1.5kg)
+13. Place in mold and let rise for 6-8 hours
+14. Preheat the oven to 175 degrees
+21. Sit the panettone in the open air for 30min to form a crust, then cut a cross with a blade and put a knob of butter in the centre of the crust
+22. Cook the panettone for 50min
+23. Once cooked pierce with two skewers, flip upside down and let cool overnight
+24. Close in a food bag for 2 days to let it express its flavours

 **Final dough temp:** 26–27°C (79–81°F)